 Rents are also rising despite a large market-rate affordable inventory.
 Numerous market-rate affordable units are currently available near station areas between New Carrollton and the International Corridor.
 These are located in older homes and apartment buildings and may be affordable because of poorer housing conditions or fewer amenities.
 But while affordable to many in the region, they may not be affordable to low-income residents who are also earning lower wages and paying more than 30% of their annual income on housing.
-(See Figure 19.)
+(See Figure 16.)
 In the Silver Spring subarea, for instance, 22% of homeowners and 35% of renters pay more than 30% of their income for housing.
 In the Riverdale-New Carrollton subarea these numbers are even higher, with 22% of homeowners cost-burdened and 47% of renters.

 Households along the corridor carry a greater housing cost burden than the regional average (47.2% for the corridor vs. 44.1% for the DC metropolitan area).
-Over 1/3 of the 40,682 renter households who live in the corridor and earn annual incomes below \$50,000 are housing cost burdened.
+Over four-fifths of today's 14,876 renters who live along the corridor and annually earn less than \$50,000 are housing cost burdened.
 Given regional housing trends and the new transit opening, these numbers may worsen without intentional strategies in place to protect renters, preserve affordability, increase housing options and create more economic opportunity for those living and working in the corridor.

 According to the US Census, average rents increased 10% between 2010 and 2017 along the Purple Line, and even more in some neighborhoods.
 In the Bethesda subarea, for instance, rents increased almost 22% during that time.
 By comparison, International Corridor subarea rents increased 12%.
-(See Figure 20.)